Morton Grove, Illinois: Economy

 The headquarters for Alpha Delta Phi fraternity is located in Morton.

 Principal employers

-According to Morton Grove's 2017 Comprehensive Annual Financial Report, the principal employers in the village are:
+According to Morton Grove's 2022 Annual Comprehensive Financial Report, the principal employers in the village are:

 Government

 The Village of Morton Grove is represented by a governing board consisting of a Village President and six Village Trustee.
 The President and Trustee are elected to four-year terms.
 The Village President is the presiding officer of Village Board meetings, as well as the Village's chief executive officer.
-The Village President of Morton Grove since May 13, 2013, is Mayor Daniel P. DiMaria.
+The Village President of Morton Grove since May 27, 2025, is Mayor Janine Witko.

 Regularly scheduled Board meetings are held on the second and fourth Mondays of each month, beginning with a closed door executive session at 6:00 PM.
 The Village Board is the governing body of the Village and exercises all powers entrusted to it under Illinois statutes.
 These include police powers related to the community's health, safety, and welfare.